-Fungal infections are any disease or condition you get from a fungus.
-They usually affect your skin, hair, nails or mucous membranes but they can also infect your lungs or other parts of your body.
+Fungal infections (mycosis) are any disease or condition you get from a fungus.
+They usually affect your skin, nails or mucous membranes.
+But they can also infect your lungs or other parts of your body.
 You’re at higher risk for fungal infections if you have a weakened immune system.
-Antifungal medications are usually used to treat fungal infections.
+Providers usually treat infections with antifungal medications.

 Advertisement